ogak-github/flutter_map/README.md

+# This is a copy of Flutter map version 3.1.0
+For the original please read below.

 # flutter_map

 A versatile mapping package for Flutter, based off of ['leaflet.js'](https://leafletjs.com/).
 Simple and easy to learn, yet completely customizable and configurable, it's the best choice for mapping in your Flutter app.